Gun laws in New York

 Gun laws in New York regulate the sale, possession, and use of firearms and ammunition in the U.S. state of New York, outside of New York City which has separate licensing regulations.
-These regulations are very strict in comparison to the rest of the United States.
+New York's gun laws are among the most restrictive in the United States.

 New York Civil Rights Law art.
 II, § 4 provides that "A well regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms cannot be infringed."
-Similar text is also contained in the Second Amendment to the United States Constitution.

-New York state law does not require a license to own or possess rifles or shotguns, but does require a permit to legally possess or own a pistol.
+New York state law does not require a license to own or possess shotguns or manually operated action rifles, but does require a permit to legally possess or own a pistol.
+A permit is also needed to purchase all semi-automatic rifles, but not to possess them.
 All firearms must comply with the NY SAFE Act, which bans firearms that it defines as assault weapons, unless they were owned prior to the ban and registered by April 15, 2014.
 Law enforcement is partially exempt from this law.

-The City of New York has its own set of laws, and requires a license to own any firearm.
+New York City has its own set of laws and requires a license to own any firearm.